The source-of-truth for our open positions is our careers page.

 Interviewing requires time and effort, both for Sourcegraph teammates and for our candidates.
 The hiring manager is responsible for monitoring feedback during the interview phase, and if it becomes obvious that we won’t be moving forward with a candidate, then the hiring manager should cancel any remaining interviews to be respectful of both the candidate’s and interviewers’ time.

-Our goal to set up early-career engineers for success, and we aim to equip hiring managers and their teams with the knowledge to source, interview, and integrate early-career engineers successfully.
-You can read more about our philosophy here
+Our goal is to set up early-career engineers for success, and we aim to equip hiring managers and their teams with the knowledge to source, interview, and integrate early-career engineers successfully.
+You can read more about our philosophy here.

 We know that interviewing can be stressful, so we want to provide you as much information as possible to help you feel prepared.
 If we are missing any advice or resources that would be helpful, please email email@example.com.

 We leverage Zoom for our video interviews.
 Please make sure to test Zoom prior to the interview to ensure you don’t have any technical difficulties.